'Deliver or get fired' - Sofapaka president Kalekwa to Divalvo Alves | Goal.com

-Sofapaka head coach Divalvo Alves has been ordered to turn around the club's fortunes or get fired.
+Sofapaka head coach Divaldo Alves has been ordered to turn around the club's fortunes or get fired.

 The Portuguese tactician has not been having the best of times at Batoto ba Mungu and has struggled to fit in.